KomodoPlatform/komodefi-wasm-rpc/README.md

 }'
 ```

-Send the `mm2_conf` param in addition to use a custom MM2 configuration
+Send the `mm2_conf` param and/or `coins_json_url` param in addition to use a custom MM2 configuration and coins file.
+Fetching the coins file must return a json with a valid coins array

 ```bash
 curl http://localhost:7783/admin -d '{